The Many Faces of Man

 The larger groups of 48 - 50 would have had distinct survival advantages over smaller groups of 10-25.
 The tribes of modern man would have most likely reached up to 150 individuals in number.

-When I talk about the larger size tribes being dominate I am not talking about physical conflict between tribes.
+When I talk about the larger size tribes being dominate, I am not talking about physical conflict between tribes.
 Far from it.
 Physical conflict as in fighting and killing was the last thing early man wanted to engage in.
-When a small tribe of 10-15 individuals lost a mature adult, it caused a severe impact on the survivability for that group.
+When a small tribe of individuals lost a mature adult, it caused a severe impact on the chances of survival for that group.
 Losing 3 probably meant the end of it.
 Open conflict was the last option anyone wanted.
 Even larger tribes have a hard time sustaining the loss of one individual in their prime.

 Let’s create a little scenario.
 A group of 15 Neanderthals is hanging out in a valley and doing ok.
 One day they look up and see 48 individuals walking towards them.
 That alone might be a frightening experience because they may have never seen 48 individuals together at one time before.
 What they don’t do is grab arms and rush to battle.
 They wait and see what’s up with the expectation of maybe trade or some sort of exchange.

 On the other hand, you have a group of 48 entering the valley and thinking this is a place they could hold up and rest and live for a bit but see another group of 15 individuals at the far end of a meadow.
 They would not be as concerned for their overall safety as they had the numbers on their side but still everyone knows a conflict will result in deaths that would hurt the group’s survival chances.
 They too would want trade and exchange instead of death and destruction.